 - 1. Press MODES.
 A message indicates the current beeper mode: - BEEPER: ON.
 The beeper sounds when an appointment comes due, error messages are displayed, or you press a key that currently has no function. - BEEPER: APPTS ONLY.
-The beeper sounds only when an appointment comes due. - BEEPER: 0FF.
+The beeper sounds only when an appointment comes due. - BEEPER: OFF.
 The beeper does not sound. - 2.
 Press BEEP one or more times to select the desired mode. - 3.
-Press EXIT.
+Press [EXIT].

-The three other keys in the MODES menu control the trigonometric mode (Degrees/Radians; see page 51) the printing-speed mode (see page 200), and the language (see page 20).
+The other keys in the MODES menu control the trigonometric mode (Degrees/Radians; see page 51), the printing-speed mode (see page 200), the language (see page 20), the demo (see page 16), and algebraic and RPN modes (refer to appendix D).